Back to Intro to Storybook

 Review changes

-Visual regression testing ensures components don’t change by accident.
+Visual tests ensure components don’t change by accident.
 But it’s still up to us to determine whether changes are intentional or not.

 If a change is intentional, we'll need to update the baseline to compare future tests to the latest version of the story.
 If a change is unintentional, it needs to be fixed.